 Sometimes after dinner I would just get in and drive around for a while.
 I just loved listening to my music and driving around.
-If my sister April needed she and her girlfriends to be transported or picked up, I had the capabilities and the space to carry a load of them.
+If my sister April needed her and her girlfriends to be transported or picked up, I had the capabilities and the space to carry a load of them.

 Having the minibus all summer back in 1981 was glorious.
 We could cruise around in it, carry my band gear, it was awesome.

-There was an old drive in movie theater out in Rio Grande.
+There was an old drive-in movie theater out in Rio Grande.
 One of my coolest memories of the van was, we’d drive out there and see double features.
 It was fantastic fun for a bunch of young guys.
 I remember the road leading in was all broken seashells.
 It was a dilapidated dump of a place but we loved it.
 We’d find a good spot and park the van at dusk.
-We’d have our tickets and all get out of the van and head towards the broken down fence.
+We’d have our tickets and all get out of the van and head towards the broken-down fence.
 We’d slip through the opening and hit the liquor store on the other side on Rt.
 47. I’d usually get an 8 pack of Miller ponies.

 We’d slip back in and then go buy a bunch of snacks.
 Once it got dark the movie would start.
 It was always a double feature, which as awesome.
-I’d recognize other guy’s I knew there sometimes.
+I’d recognize another guy’s I knew there sometimes.
 I’d walk by this one dude’s car I knew and if the windows were all steamed up, I did not approach.
 He had a girl in there.

-But for the most part it was a fun night with the guys.
-You would pull up along side one of the metal poles and hooked to it was a speaker.
+But for the most part, it was a fun night with the guys.
+You would pull up alongside one of the metal poles and hooked to it was a speaker.
 It had a clip on the back so you could hang it on your window to provide the audio.
 (A few years later you could just tune your car stereo to a certain station and hear the movie that way.)

 Sometimes I’d pull up sideways between two of the audio station poles, and just open up the van.
 Some of the guys brought beach chairs and we’d all just sit outside and watch the movie.
 I’d leave the audio boxes on the poles and just crank them up so we could all hear.